Aliases for PHKB Gene

 GeneCards Summary for PHKB Gene

-PHKB (Phosphorylase Kinase, Beta) is a Protein Coding gene.
-Diseases associated with PHKB include phosphorylase kinase deficiency and phosphorylase kinase deficiency of liver and muscle, autosomal recessive.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include calmodulin binding and hydrolase activity, hydrolyzing O-glycosyl compounds.
-An important paralog of this gene is PHKA1.
+PHKB (Phosphorylase Kinase Regulatory Subunit Beta) is a Protein Coding gene.
+Diseases associated with PHKB include Glycogen Storage Disease Ixb and Phosphorylase Kinase Deficiency.
+Among its related pathways are Activation of cAMP-Dependent PKA and Glycosaminoglycan metabolism.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and phosphorylase kinase activity.
+An important paralog of this gene is PHKA2.